maratai/craftery/audio_music/vst.md

 - **Freak**.
 Modulation effect.
 - **Kontakt Factory Library**.
 - **Lo-Fi Glow**.
+- Lucid Mission - "The hyper-real sound of trance-infused EDM.
+An intense selection of synths, build ups, and steady beats."
 - **The Maverick**.
 Grand piano.
 I suspect a Yamaha based on the timbre, but I could be wrong!
 - Meteoric Rise - "A feel-good fusion of soulful melodies, trap-style drums, and lazer-sharp synths for cutting-edge pop that shines."
 - **Middle East** - "A playable collection of 25 distinctive percussive, melodic, and stringed instruments, drawn from Arabic, Turkish, and Persian traditions."
 Allows control over scales/tuning.